pamosima/network-mcp-docker-suite/README.md

 ## ⚠️ Disclaimer

-This project is part of the Cisco DevNet community and is not officially supported by Cisco Systems.
-Use at your own risk in production environments.
+This project is part of the Cisco DevNet community and is provided as **example code** for demonstration and learning purposes.
+It is not officially supported by Cisco Systems and is not intended for production use without proper testing and customization for your specific environment.